 In 2010 he overheard good friend Nola Ainsworth talking of her sponsorship/education project for orphaned children in Kathmandu and the idea was born.

-Since its establishment in 2010, HHCP is already evolving into a philanthropic organisation under the leadership of Hari Krishna as President.
+Since its establishment in 2010, HHCP has evolved into a philanthropic organisation under the leadership of Hari Krishna as President.
 HHCP’s mission is to empower these communities to reach their full potential through sustainable health, education and community-based programs.

 Hari Krishna Devkota—Founder & President